Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Test 5

 Test 5 confirms proper function of range rate, lead angle error, CAA performance, and the Power Level Mode Switching (PLMS) circuits.
-The test is initiated with B WIDE or B NAR, and the aquisition of a target.
+The test is initiated with B WIDE or B NAR, and the acquisition of a target.
 Range rate is indicated with the counter-clockwise edge of the Vc gap, which will display at 12 o'clock when [AIM-7](../stores/air_to_air/aim_7.md) or (../stores/air_to_air/aim_9.md) is selected.
-The aim dot and range rate circle display the inidcations for a stationary target at 1-mile range, with a 0.56 inch diameter ASE circle, representing a 12 foot per second radius.
+The aim dot and range rate circle display the indications for a stationary target at 1-mile range, with a 0.56 inch diameter ASE circle, representing a 12 foot per second radius.
 The range rate indicates 0 +/- 300 knots.

-The CAA test sequence is entered with either crewmember actuating the nosewheel steering button.
+The CAA test sequence is entered with either crew-member actuating the nosewheel steering button.
 Four test targets are in range, and the action switch can be used to break lock or acquire.

 CAGE performance is validated by placing the Radar Power knob into STBY, the Radar Mode knob into